McStasMcXtrace/ifitlab/README.md

 # ifitlab
 Web based Django/JS frontend to the iFit data/mathematics framework.

-The software is dual-licensed under the MIT and GPLv2 licenses, pick a compatible license yourself!
+The software is dual-licensed under the [MIT](LICENSE) and [GPLv2](COPYING) licenses.
+You are free to the most compatible license for your use of the software!